RoaaFouda/blogs-app-frontend/README.md

 ## Deployment

-The application is deployed on Netlify.
+The website is deployed on Netlify.
 You can access the live version here: [https://very-cool-react-blogs-app.netlify.app/](https://very-cool-react-blogs-app.netlify.app/)

 ## Backend

-The backend for this application is available on GitHub: [https://github.com/RoaaFouda/blogs-app-backend](https://github.com/RoaaFouda/blogs-app-backend)
+The backend for this website is available on GitHub: [https://github.com/RoaaFouda/blogs-app-backend](https://github.com/RoaaFouda/blogs-app-backend)

 ## Features